JanWalsh91/42CMS/subject/ftcms_subject.en.md

 The objective of this project is to respond to **general** and **specific** needs of business users.
 Your project should respond to the following requirements:

 - **CMS**:
   - **Web API**: An api to access and update our e-commerce database.
 This web API is used by the back-office website.
-With this api, we should be able to create business accounts, create products and sort them in catalogs, customize business object types, and export and import catalogs.
+With this api, we should be able to create business accounts, create products and sort them into catalogs, customize business object types, and export and import catalogs.
   - **Back Office Website**: A front-end web application for us to manage the e-commerce database.
 This uses the aforementioned web API.
 - **Storefront(s)**: Drawing from the database and back-end configurations, the CMS should dynamically create front-end e-commerce websites.